PADI Recreational Courses

 To take this course, you must be:

-A PADI Open Water Diver (or qualifying certification from another training organisation)
+A PADI Open Water Diver (or qualifying certification from another training organization)

 Minimum age – 15 years old (or 12 for Junior Advanced Open Water Diver)